Haiyu Mao

 London WC2R 2LS, UK

-I am currently a Lecturer (i.e., Assistant Professor in the US academic system) in the Department of Engineering at King’s College London (KCL) and an affiliated researcher with the SAFARI Research Group at ETH Zurich.
+I am currently an Assistant Professor (i.e., Lecturer in the UK academic system) in the Department of Engineering at King’s College London (KCL).
+I am also an affiliated researcher with the SAFARI Research Group at ETH Zurich.
 Before that, I was a postdoctoral researcher in the SAFARI Research Group led by Prof. Onur Mutlu at ETH Zurich.
 I obtained my Ph.D. degree in the Department of Computer Science and Technology, Tsinghua University, supervised by Prof. Jiwu Shu in the Storage Group.

 - Computer Architecture